How To Be A Successful Networker In Home Business

 You can’t make people successful.
 Perhaps one of the reasons why network marketers struggle to get team members into action is they they think their job is to make people successful.
 They do far too much for them and wonder why their new people don’t do anything.
 All you’re doing is creating a bunch of helpless people who will never stand on their own feet and make it happen.
 Kim Willis

-This reminded me of a situation in danger of happening in our TPS ecommerce business.
-It’s not a post specifically about TPS, it can apply to any type of business – online or offline.
+This reminded me of a situation in danger of happening in our ecommerce business.
+It’s not a post specifically about my business, it can apply to any type of business – online or offline.
 However, here I’m talking about network marketing style businesses in this post.

 Team Building In Network Marketing

-My group has grown really fast – I only joined at the end of October 2016 and three months later I have over 160 people in my own team, sponsored directly or indirectly.
+My group grew really fast – I only joined at the end of October 2016 and three months later I had over 160 people in my own team, sponsored directly or indirectly.